 While the principles for great design are always the same (know your style, plan an overall look, and then decorate one space at a time), small apartments and dorm rooms create some unique situations when it comes to decorating in a functional way.
 Here are 27 dorm room ideas that will help you create a cozy retreat of your own in your new space.

-Dean’s and my three kids are now 16, 18, and 21 (at the time of writing this post).
-And while they all still live at home pursuing their education (and creating small businesses of their own), they have many friends heading off to their first or second year of college and university.
+Dean and my three kids are now 17, 19, and 22 (at the time of writing this post).
+And while they all still live at home pursuing their education, working at their first career jobs, or creating small businesses of their own, they have many friends heading off to their first or second year of college and university.

 This means we know many young adults that are looking for small apartment or dorm room decor ideas to cozy up the often otherwise institutional-looking spaces.